20+ Resume Objective Examples: Career Statement for All Jobs

 2. How to Write a Resume Objective

-Here’s a useful trick: before you write your resume objective, write the rest of your resume first.
+Here’s a useful trick: before you write your resume objective, work on the rest of your resume first.

 Then, skim the cream.
 Pick the most important skills and qualifications you have.
 They all need to appear in your career objective.

 Here’s how to write an objective for a resume:

-- Start with a strong trait, add 2–3 skills, describe your professional goals, and say what you hope to do for the company.
+- Start with a strong trait, add 2–3 key skills, describe your professional goals, and say what you hope to do for the company.

 - State the position to which you’re applying and use the name of the company.